 The Marine Biology Program is designed for students with an interest in one or more of the subdisciplines of marine biology who wish to pursue careers in higher education, government, or private industry.
-This degree program combines the strength of a diverse, internationally recognized faculty with high scholarly productivity and extramural funding.
+This degree program combines the strength of an internationally recognized faculty with high scholarly productivity and extramural funding.
 Additionally, Texas A&M University – Corpus Christi is located on the Gulf of Mexico, facilitating hands-on learning and research.
 Students can choose from a variety of classroom and field learning experiences and form committees with any participating faculty.

 The Marine Biology program offers the Master of Science and the Doctor of Philosophy degrees in Marine Biology.
 A personalized graduate advisory committee guides each student through the conception, design, construction, and execution of marine biology-based inquiry.